bbonzai/microcontrollers.intro/1-LED/1b-ExternalLED/circuit.md

 actual electrical connections.
 For more detail on the internal layout of breadboards, see this [explanation of breadboards](index.html).

-Both of the drawings shown above assume that you will also connect some source of power to your Arduino board, e.g., the USB plug of your computer or an external battery, as shown in [this page](./1-blink-onboard/circuit.html).
+Both of the drawings above assume that you will also connect some source of power to your Arduino board, e.g., the USB plug of your computer or an external battery, as shown in [this page](../1a-OnBoardLED/circuit.html).

 ### Which Arduino pin should you use? ###